NREL/Wattile/tests/fixtures/README.md

 - `random_seed`: *int*

-    random seed to group data into sequential chunks and also the seed number to fix the randomness in torch package
+    Random seed number to fix the randomness in the workflow: splitting data during data processing and shuffling data in learning algorithm.

 - `sequential_splicer`: *dict*